jflamy/owlcms4/docs/LocalWindowsSetup.md

+## Windows Installation

 - **Windows Installer** : Get the current installation file called `owlcms_setup.exe` from the <https://github.com/owlcms/owlcms4/releases/latest> page (see the "Assets" section after the notes).

 ![zip](img\LocalInstall\010_setupexe.png)

+-  You may get warnings about the software being potentially dangerous.
+Ignore the warnings and Keep the downloaded files.

 - Open the downloaded installer by double-clicking on it.

   - > **If you get a blue `Windows protected your PC` warning, or if your machine seems to take a long time to open the download, see this page : [Make Windows Defender Allow Installation](DefenderOff)**